-The volume of impounded CCR and water (i.e. total volume) within the EDG B-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
-Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG B-Pond, the most recent topographic survey of the EDG B-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG B-Pond.
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the EDG B-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
+Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data near the EDG B-Pond, the most recent topographic survey of the EDG B-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG B-Pond.

-The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 598.23 feet.
+The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 598.4 feet.
 From the 2011 ash pond evaluation, soil borings installed along the north and west embankments of the EDG B-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 583 feet.
-Thus, the interior storage height of the EDG B-Pond was 15.23 feet.
+Thus, the interior storage height of the EDG B-Pond was approximately 15.4 feet.

-The surface area of the EDG B-Pond, in the area where both water and CCR was present, was 2.0 acres.
-Thus, the total volume of impounded CCR and water within the EDG B-Pond at the time of the annual inspection was approximately 49,000 cubic yards.
+The surface area of the EDG B-Pond, in the area where both water and CCR was present, was approximately 2.0 acres.
+Thus, the total volume, not including freeboard, of impounded CCR and water within the EDG B-Pond at the time of the annual inspection was approximately 49,700 cubic yards.